Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Preliminaries

 \section{Preliminaries}

 In this section, some basic notation and preliminary results in differential algebra will be given.
-For more details about differential algebra, please refer to \cite{kolchin}.
+For more details about differential algebra, please refer to \cite{BC, kolchin, wu}.

-Let $\ff$ be a differential field of characteristic 0 endowed with a finite set of derivation operators $\Delta=\{\delta_1,\ldots,\delta_m\}$, and let $\ml E$ be a fixed universal differential extension field of $\ff$.
-If $m=1$, $\ff, \ml E$ are called {\em ordinary differential} fields; and if $m>1$, they are called {\em partial differential} fields.
-Throughout the paper, unless otherwise indicated, all the differential fields (rings) we consider are partial differential fields (rings), and for simplicity, we shall use the prefix ``$\Delta$-" as a synonym of ``partial differential" or ``partial differentially" when the derivation operators in problem are exactly $\{\delta_1,\ldots,\delta_m\}$.
+Let $\ff$ be a differential field of characteristic 0 endowed with a finite set of derivations $\Delta=\{\delta_1,\ldots,\delta_m\}$, and let $\ml E$ be a fixed universal differential extension field of $\ff$.
+If $m=1$, $\ff$ and $\ml E$ are called {\em ordinary differential} fields; and if $m>1$, they are called {\em partial differential} fields.
+Throughout the paper, unless otherwise indicated, all the differential fields (rings) we consider are partial differential fields (rings), and for simplicity, we shall use the prefix ``$\Delta$-" as a synonym of ``partial differential" or ``partial differentially" when the set of derivation operators in problem are exactly the set $\Delta=\{\delta_1,\ldots,\delta_m\}$.